Black-and-white becard: Description

 The black-and-white becard is 13.2 to 15.0 cm long and weighs about 16 to 26 g.
 Adult males of the nominate subspecies have a glossy bluish black crown.
 They have blackish lores, a wide white stripe from above the lores to above the eye, and a thin partial white eye-ring on an otherwise grayish face.
 Their nape and upperparts through their uppertail coverts are gray.
 Their wings are mostly black with wide white edges on the secondaries, tertials, and median and greater coverts; the last two show as wing bars.
-Their tail is has a black upper surface and a white-tipped pale gray lower surface.
+Their tail has a black upper surface and a white-tipped pale gray lower surface.
 Their throat and underparts are whitish to pale gray that is somewhat darker on the sides and vent area.
 Adult females have a chestnut-brown crown with a wide black band below it.
 They have a white stripe from above the lores to a partial white eye-ring and a black stripe through the eye on an otherwise pale gray and yellowish olive face.
 Their nape is pale grayish yellow-green and their back, rump, and uppertail coverts grayish olive to olive.
 Their wings are mostly blackish with wide cinnamon edges on the secondaries and coverts and thinner cinnamon edges on the primaries.
 Their tail has a dusky cinnamon-brown upper surface and a darker underside with wide cinnamon feather tips.
 Their chin and throat are white and their underparts pale yellow to greenish yellow.
 Males of subspecies P. a. ornatus have some dark gray on the upper side of their innermost tail feathers but are otherwise like the nominate.
 Females are like the nominate.
 Both subspecies have a brown iris, a gray maxilla and a slightly lighter gray mandible, and dark gray legs and feet with yellowish soles.